2. Voluntary Activities

-Volunteering in Hungary has mostly been intertwined with the so-called 'civil sector' until a conceptual and policy shift in the early 2010s, with the adoption of the National Volunteer Strategy (Nemzeti Önkéntes Stratégia) and a stronger emphasis on socialisation of young people, with the obligatory School Community Service of secondary school students (see sub-chapters 2.1 General context and 2.4 Youth Volunteering at national level).
+Before 2010, there was a conceptual and policy shift in youth volunteering but with the adoption of the National Volunteer Strategy 2012-2020 (Nemzeti Önkéntes Stratégia 2012-2020), due to the greater emphasis on the socialisation of young people through compulsory school community service for secondary school students, volunteering in Hungary became largely interwoven with the so-called 'civil sector'. (see sub-chapters 2.1 General context and 2.4 Youth Volunteering at national level).

-Volunteering is administered by the Ministry of Human Capacities, within the Deputy State Secretariat for Youth Policy and Equal Opportunities.
-The most important funding scheme regarding specifically youth volunteering is the HRDOP 1.2.3 project (Complex Youth Developments – New Generation Reloaded).
+At that time, volunteering was administered by the since defunct Ministry of Human Capacities, within the Deputy State Secretariat for Youth Policy and Equal Opportunities.
+As of the election in 2022, the Deputy State Secretariat for Youth Affairs in the Ministry for Culture and Innovation (Kulturális és Innovációs Minisztérium) took over the tasks related to youth, including volunteering.
 The most important Government actor in funding volunteering is the National Cooperation Fund (Nemzeti Együttműködési Alap).

-Definitions of volunteering can be found in the 2005 act on voluntary activities and the National Volunteer Strategy (see sub-chapter 2.1 General context).
-There is no strategy or law regarding youth volunteering, also, the National Volunteer Strategy does not define explicit goals to achieve in connection with young people, yet they are mentioned several times among the target groups (see sub-chapter 2.3 National strategy on Youth Volunteering).
+Definitions of volunteering is first defined in the 2005 act on voluntary activities and the National Volunteer Strategy (see sub-chapter 2.1 General context).
+There is no strategy or law regarding youth volunteering, also, the National Volunteer Strategy 2012-2020 does not define explicit goals to achieve in relation with young people, yet they are mentioned several times among the target groups (see sub-chapter 2.3 National strategy on Youth Volunteering).